sebfisch/curry-sqlite3/readme.markdown

 Compared with using `KeyDatabase` there are three main differences:

-  * the import is `KeyDatabaseSQLite3`,
+  * the import is `KeyDatabaseSQLite`,

-  * instead of `persistent`, the function `persistentSQLite3` is used to define the persistent predicate `hello`, and
+  * instead of `persistent`, the function `persistentSQLite` is used to define the persistent predicate `hello`, and

   * the program ends with a call to the function `closeDBHandles`.

-The parameters of the `persistentSQLite3` function are the names of the database file and of the table to store the facts in, respectively.
+The parameters of the `persistentSQLite` function are the names of the database file and of the table to store the facts in, respectively.
 The call to `closeDBHandles` closes the handle to the `hello.db` database before the program exits.
 Calling `closeDBHandles`